SF-WDI-LABS/tunely-angular/docs/sprint5.md

 This sprint we will:
 * Add ability to `CREATE`, `READ`, `UPDATE`, and `DELETE` songs

-1. Update your album show page to show a list of songs, like this:
+1. Update your album show page to include UI elements for users to create,  edit, and delete song:

   ![full-view](https://cloud.githubusercontent.com/assets/3010270/14510977/4b621d0e-0189-11e6-82b0-965e6d1f0484.png)